ajlaroya/ajlaroya/README.md

-- 👋 Hi, I’m Arthur L. @ajlaroya
+- 👋 Hi, I’m Arthur Laroya. @ajlaroya
-- 👀 I’m interested in coding and clean design
+- 👀 I’m interested in web development and clean designs
-- 🌱 I’m currently focusing on React, and Web development
+- 🌱 I’m currently focusing on React, Next JS 13, and web design
-- 💞️ I’m looking to collaborate on projects or for career opportunities
+- 💞️ I’m looking for career opportunities or clients to freelance with
-- 📫 How to reach me: PM me for email or add me on LinkedIn
+- 📫 How to reach me: Reach me by email or add me on LinkedIn!

 <!---
 ajlaroya/ajlaroya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.